 Organic/Bio There’s something joyfully incongruous about a bearded outdoors guy who wears flannel, farms his vineyard with horses, chickens, sheep, geese and (his own) children, and waxes on passionately about the quality...
 Read More

 If you think this is impressive right now (and it is!), just wait until you give it some time in decanter or a year or two in cellar.
-Plenty of succulent fruit but also amazing old-vine intensity from a large does of the vineyard's...
+Plenty of succulent fruit but also amazing old-vine intensity from a large...
 Read More

 One of the longest-running high-quality “value” Pinots we know of.
 As Robert Parker said of the 2013 edition: An authentic tasting Pinot Noir that sells for a song.
 Aromas of sweet red and black cherry fruit intermixed...
 Read More